 Internationally acclaimed cellist Igor Gefter joined the Toronto Symphony Orchestra in 2006.

 Prior to his move to Toronto, Mr. Gefter held the position of Associate Principal Cello with the Fort Worth Symphony Orchestra.
 While still a student at The Juilliard School in New York, Igor was invited to play in the cello section of the New York Philharmonic; serving as an acting member and an extra cellist, this special relationship lasted for over eight years.
-Very much in demand as an orchestral player, Mr. Gefter has performed with the Chicago, Boston, and Detroit Symphonies.
-In 2009, Mr. Gefter was invited by the Seattle Symphony to serve as guest principal cellist in the opening week of the 2009–10 season.
-He has been a principal cellist of the Juilliard Orchestra on numerous occasions and has performed many times with the New York City Ballet Orchestra.
-He has also, on many occasions, had the opportunity to lead the cello section of the Toronto Symphony Orchestra.
+Highly regarded for his expertise as an orchestral player, Mr. Gefter has been invited to perform with the Boston, Chicago, and Detroit Symphony Orchestras.
+In 2009 Mr. Gefter was invited by the Seattle Symphony to serve as a guest principal cellist in the opening week of the 2009–10 season.

-Mr. Gefter’s numerous honors include multiple Chalmers Performing Arts Awards from the Ontario Arts Council as well as four consecutive B-Grants from the Canada Council to study abroad.
-In 1997, Igor was a recipient of the John B.C.
-Watkins Fellowship from The Canada Council.
-In 1991, Mr. Gefter won first prize in the Canadian Music Competition, which resulted in numerous recitals throughout Canada.
-While studying in New York, Igor won the Mannes Concerto Competition and performed as a soloist at Lincoln Center's Alice Tully Hall.
+Mr. Gefter’s numerous honors include multiple Chalmers Performing Arts Awards from the Ontario Arts Council as well as four consecutive B-Grants from the Canada Council for the Arts to study abroad.
+In 1997 Igor was a recipient of the John B.C.
+Watkins Fellowship from the Canada Council.
+In 1991 Mr. Gefter won first prize in the Canadian Music Competition, which resulted in numerous recitals throughout Canada.
+While studying in New York, he won the Mannes Concerto Competition and performed as a soloist at Lincoln Center's Alice Tully Hall.